.NET HELP

 1. Introduction

 In the realm of programming, efficient data handling is a cornerstone of successful software development.
 One essential data structure that plays a crucial role in managing and organizing information is the queue.
 In the context of C#, a powerful and versatile programming language, the C# Queue stands out as a fundamental tool for managing data sequentially.
-To know more about the Queues in C# here are the recommended articles here and here.
+To know more about the Queues in C#, here are the recommended articles on Queues in C# and Generic Queue class in .NET.

-In this article we will use C# PDF Library IronPDF with the C# Queue.
+In this article, we will use the C# PDF Library IronPDF with the C# Queue.

 2. Types and Uses of C# Queue